The fixation line in the ${\Lambda}$-coalescent

-The sequence $(\Lambda_{j}, j \geq 2)$ is non-decreasing.
-Therefore, the serie on the left-hand side of \reff{eq:bounded} has non-negative terms.
-This serie is bounded, and therefore converges.
-Also, the sequence $(\Lambda_{j}, j \geq 2)$ goes to $\infty$ by \reff{eq:sim-nalpha}.
-The second term in \reff{eq:sum} then goes to $0$.
-Using \reff{eq:P1jn}, we conclude that the limit as $n \to\infty$ of the quantities $\tilde{P}_{1j}^n$ exists, we denote it by $\tilde{P}_{1j}$.
-Setting $k=i-j$, we have that:
+The series on the left-hand side of (\ref{eqbounded}) has nonnegative terms [the sequence $(\Lambda_{i}, i \geq2)$ is nondecreasing] and is bounded, therefore, it converges.
+Also, the sequence $(\Lambda_{j}, j \geq2)$ goes to $\infty$ by (\ref{eqsim-nalpha}).
+The second term in (\ref{eqsum}) then goes to~$0$.
+Using (\ref{eqP1jn}), we conclude that the limit as $n \rightarrow \infty$ of the quantities $\tilde{P}_{1j}^n$ exists, we denote it by $\tilde{P}_{1j}$.
+Setting $k=i-j$, we have